HeXavi8/Orange-Browser/README.md

 ## Usage <a name="Usage"></a>

-Please pull the repository and run in IDE.
+Please clone the repository and run in Android Studio.

 Gradle version:
 ```